nallic/convert_VR180/readme.md

 ## 🚀 Overview

 The **VR180 Image Converter** is a small tool I made for the purpose of getting the most out of my Canon R7 with the Dual Fisheye 3.9mm lens.
-The "Canon VR Utility" works fine, but it has some conservative choices and I felt more could be squeezed from this setup.
+The "Canon EOS VR Utility" works fine, but it has some conservative choices and I felt more could be squeezed from this setup.

 ```bash
 $ python convert_VR180_images.py -h